Mexican Grilled Sea Bass

-Mexican Grilled Sea Bass features a puddle of avocado crema, and is topped with fresh mango salsa… With its bold Mexican-inspired flavors, and healthy ingredients, it is elegant enough for a special occasion, but simple enough for any day of the week!
-Quick, easy, healthy, and delicious!
+Mexican Sea Bass with Mango Salsa features a creamy avocado crema, and is topped with fresh mango salsa… With its bold Mexican flavors, and healthy ingredients, it is elegant enough for a special occasion, but simple enough for any day of the week!
+It’s quick, easy, and healthy.
+Delicioso!

-Mexican Grilled Sea Bass on a puddle of avocado crema, topped with mango salsa on a white square plate with a bottle of white wine.
+Mexican Sea Bass with mango salsa and avocado crema on a white square plate with copper fork.

-This is the last “installment” on our fabulous Valentine’s Day meal… unless someone requests the “recipe” for those luscious heirloom tomatoes with cilantro and citrus vinaigrette?
-If you saw my last post for Mexican Chocolate Mousse With Ancho and Orange, you are aware it was our first course. 😀 The mousse was followed by Oysters With Bacon, Blood Orange, and Jalapeño Mignonette.
-Lastly, we enjoyed this Mexican Grilled Sea Bass With Avocado Crema and Mango Salsa.
+This was the last “installment” on our fabulous Valentine’s Day meal… unless someone requests the “recipe” for those luscious heirloom tomatoes with cilantro and citrus vinaigrette?
+If you saw my last post for Mexican Chocolate Mousse With Ancho and Orange, you are aware it was our first course. 😀 The mousse was followed by Oysters With Blood Orange Mignonette.
+Lastly, we enjoyed this Mexican Grilled Sea Bass.
 What a memorable meal it was!

 🐟 About Healthy Sea Bass